JoAiHQ/n8n-nodes/README.md

 ### Setting up Webhooks

-1. Add a **JoAI Trigger** node to your workflow
+1. Add a **JoAi Trigger** node to your workflow
-2. Configure your JoAI credentials
+2. Configure your JoAi credentials
 3. Enter the Agent ID you want to monitor
 4. Select the event types you want to trigger on:
    - `agent.action` - When the agent performs an action